limine-bootloader/limine/STIVALE.md

 PIC/APIC IRQs are all masked.

 `rsp` is set to the requested stack as per stivale header.
+If the requested value is non-null, an invalid return address of 0 is pushed to the stack before jumping to the kernel.

 `rdi` will point to the stivale structure (described below).